Deep-Symmetry/carabiner/README.md

 > for its ability to embed and manage Carabiner itself, and also
 > because it can parse these responses for you.
 Or you could use
 > [edn-java](https://github.com/bpsm/edn-java#edn-java) directly,
-> it's what lib-carabiner uses.
+> it&rsquo;s what lib-carabiner uses.
 And there are many [other
 > implementations](https://github.com/edn-format/edn/wiki/Implementations)
 > for other languages.